BliżynBorough of Bliżyn, Skarżysko District, Świętokrzyskie Voivodship

 Helene G. (born in 1935 in Poland), currently living in Australia, spent three months in the Bliżyn workcamp.
 She also remembers the maltreatment of prisoners: “Beatings were terrible, every day on the roll-call they were saying: you did this, you did that… They beat [people] and took them away.
 I remember this.
 Sometimes they beat them and they came back but sometimes they beat them so much that they were lying on the ground half-dead so they were taking them away like corpses.”
 (Warsaw, 19 May 2015.)
 According to the workcamp questionnaire dated 28 September 1945, the Bliżyn workcamp functioned from 8 March 1943 till July 1944.
-The number of Poles and Jews who stayed there has been estimated at 12,000 (IPN Gk 163/47).
+The number of Poles and Jews who were imprisoned there has been estimated at 12,000 (IPN Gk 163/47).
 Sebastian Piątkowski, however, recognises two stages in the history of the workcamp.
 The first one was in 1941-42 when the camp housed Red Army soldiers imprisoned by the Germans as the POWs.
 Until this day there is a cemetery in Bliżyn with graves of prisoners of war – the victims of the workcamp.
 The second stage was in 1942-44.
 At that time civilians were held there – Poles and Jews with the latter as a majority.
 The largest transport of Jewish prisoners came from Tomaszów Mazowiecki, Kielce, Piotrków Trybunalski, as well as from Ostrowiec Świętokrzyski, Częstochowa and Białystok (Piątkowski, 2001.)

-During our research conducted since 2014 in Bliżyn we concentrated on the identification of the graves of the victims which – according to historical documents (IPN Gk 163/47) and local residents’ accounts – were meant to be located outside of the historical borders of the workcamp, in the “factory forest”.
+During our research conducted since 2014 in Bliżyn we focused on identifying the graves which – according to historical documents (IPN Gk 163/47) and local residents’ accounts were meant to be located outside of the historical borders of the workcamp, in the “factory forest”.
 We managed to reach eyewitnesses who remembered the workcamp and the suffering of its prisoners.